Cascade Lake (California): Present

 There is a tradition in the Tahoe area that Cascade Lake is privately owned; however, the lake bed is in fact owned by the State of California (ref: California State Lands Commission), and thus the surface of the lake itself, and the shoreline up to the mean high tide line (under California law), is public property.
 Although the lake is public property, access to the lake is very limited.
 Most of the land around the lake is privately owned, by Brigham's present family, and public access is not allowed.
 Only a small part of the lake's western shoreline abuts public (National Forest) land, in USGS sections 28 and 33.
 There are no roads, nor publicly maintained access, to the lakeshore from this area.

 The 0.7 mi long "Cascade Falls Trail," built and maintained by the U.S. Forest Service, allows public access to the area above the 200 ft waterfall that cascades into Cascade Lake from the large glacial valley above.
 The trail begins at nearby Bayview campground, runs along the steep mountainside above the lake, about 200 ft above, and 250 yards away from the lake's western shore, and ends at the falls.
 The trail offers an excellent view of the lake, and of Lake Tahoe.

 There are no maintained trails beyond the Cascade Trail's terminus at the creek above the falls.
 The unmarked Desolation Wilderness boundary is a short distance beyond, and a permit for entry is required.
 Day hike permits can be obtained at the trailhead at Bayview campground.
 Overnight permits, subject to restrictions, may be obtained at the Forest Service's Lake Tahoe Basin Management Unit Headquarters in South Lake Tahoe, or reserved online.
 Venturing into the Wilderness, via the difficult terrain of the steeply-sided and remote upper canyon, should only be attempted by those with excellent backcountry skills.

+Ecology

+Cascade Lake and Independence Lake are the only two lakes in the Truckee River watershed with persistent native populations of Lahontan cutthroat trout (Oncorhynchus clarkii henshawi), a threatened species under the Endangered Species Act.
+Cascade Lake's aquatic fauna resembles the historic fauna of Lake Tahoe as there are no non-native Mysis shrimp or Mackinaw lake trout (Salvelinus namaycush), however non-native brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss) have ascended Cascade Creek to invade Cascade Lake.
+Brown trout and rainbow trout interfere with the threatened native Lahontan cutthroat trout via competition for food, and hybridization, respectively.